Senate Confirms Abdullahi as FCT Chief Judge

 Bamidele said Abdullahi is widely experienced, exposed, competent to superintend such position and as well a fit and proper person.

-President Muhammadu Buhari had on April 1, 2021 wrote to the Senate seeking the confirmation of Abdullahi, who has been in acting capacity as the substantive Chief Judge of FCT High Court.
+President Muhammadu Buhari had on April 1, 2021 written the Senate seeking the confirmation of Abdullahi, who had been in acting capacity as the substantive Chief Judge of FCT High Court.

-Also on Wednesday, the Senate adopted a report for the establishment of Federal University of Education, Ankpa and Federal University of Agriculture, both in Katsina State.
+Also yesterday, the Senate adopted a report for the establishment of Federal University of Education, Ankpa, and Federal University of Agriculture, both in Katsina State